Masdevallia/project-mongodb-geospatial-queries/README.md

 * 30% of the company have at least 1 child.
 * Designers like to go to design talks and share knowledge.
 There must be some nearby companies that also do design.

+### Data cleaning (*cleaningprocess.py*):

+1. I imported the data from the Crunchbase JSON file (*companies.json*) to MongoDB Compass.
+2. I acquired the data from MongoDB building *find* queries in Pymongo to perform a first filter on the raw data.
+3. I cleaned the dataset using Pandas.
+4. I created a GeoJSON Object.
+5. I Converted the total money raised by each company to US dollars through the [Exchangerate API](https://api.exchangerate-api.com/).
+6. I imported the cleaned data back to MongoDB Compass as a new collection.

+### Data filtering and map visualization (*main.py*):

 ##

 <p align="center"><img  src="https://github.com/Masdevallia/project-mongodb-geospatial-queries/blob/master/images/output.png" width="700"></p>